genesis-one-seven/xahl-node/README.md

 this ONE domain does need to be a "A Record" so a domain that points to a IP, that IP being the public IP of your Xahau you want to set up.

-now if you have LOTS of say evernode thats already using the old scheme, you may choose to carry on and use the same domain as before `wss.yourdomain.com`
+now if you have LOTS of say evernodes thats already using the old scheme, you may choose to carry on and use the same domain as before `wss.yourdomain.com`

-which you can of course, just make sure that either it is an `A Record`, or its pointing to a `A Record` (and not another CNAME)
+which you can of course, just make sure that it is an `A Record`, or its pointing to a `A Record` (and not another CNAME)

-also, this ONE domain you use, will be the SAME domain you will then use in a browser, https://yourdomain.com, or the websocket for your evernode, wss://yourdomain.com
+also, this ONE domain you use, will be the SAME domain you can use in a browser to check your node, https://yourdomain.com, and the domain for the websocket for use in your evernode, wss://yourdomain.com

 ## Clone the repo and Install